-At its height from the 16th to 18th centuries, the British Empire was 100 times the size of Great Britain itself.
+At its height from the 16th to 18th centuries, the British Empire was the largest empire of its time.
 Its territory stretched from Africa to India to the Caribbean as Britain imported then-novel commodities like tea and rubber, and made itself one of the leading powers of the time.

 While it’s easy to get caught up in the era’s sense of globetrotting adventure, it’s also important to remember that the history of colonialism often wasn’t pretty.
 To the British crown, the lands it colonized were merely sources of raw material for trade and shipping, and it was willing to violently subjugate (or enslave) native people in the pursuit of wealth and power.